Main campus of the Georgia Institute of Technology: History

+In 2016, the Institute announced its Landscape Master Plan, which aimed to reduce stormwater runoff.
+The project included the construction of the Kendeda Building, a green classroom building built as a part of the EcoCommons.
+The EcoCommons encompasses 80 acres of resilient plantings that filter stormwater and support biodiversity, with the 8-acre portion near the Kandeda Building featuring more than 600 trees as well as ferns, grasses and perennials.
+The construction of the EcoCommons also involved the demolition of the Berignause Building, which formerly housed the Georgia Tech Police Department.

 Organization

 The campus is organized into four main parts: West Campus, East Campus, Central Campus, and Technology Square.
 West Campus and East Campus are both occupied primarily by student living complexes, while Central Campus is reserved primarily for teaching and research buildings.